karllark/DIRTY_dustrt/docs/pfile_geometry.rst

 **n_obs_angles=1 [1,100]**

 The number of observers.
 This is usually 1, but could be up to 100 for the case of external observers.
-If the number of observer angles is 1, then the single observer position is input using:

 **internal_obs=1 [0, 1]**